 Option 1: Clear Old Messages

-In settings, head into the “Messages” category and scroll to “Message History”.
+The first step to clear the iPhone 'Other' storage folder is via settings.
+Head into the “Messages” category and scroll to “Message History”.
 Your iPhone is set to keep messages forever, but this can soon lead to running out of space.

 You can swap it to 1 year or 30 days, which will clear anything beyond those parameters.